chrisgbradley/portfolio/README.md

 - [ ] Text Editor
 - [ ] Graph Visualizer for Github repos (like Obsidian Notes)
 - [ ] Algorithm Visualizer
-- [ ] Spinning "3D" Shapes in Terminal
+- [ ] Spinning "3D" Shapes in Terminal (square, pyramid)
+- [ ] Render videos in ASCII art in the terminal (specify color ranges that receive a specific character)